-Gallbladder is an organ located behind the lower part of the liver.
-If the gall bladder, where the bile produced by liver is stored, is not functioning properly, the bile turns into "sludge" and even stones are formed inside the bladder.
-Abnormal viscosity of the bile and/or blockage of the bile ducts by stones causes a typical pain and symptoms of the digestive system.
+The gallbladder is an organ located behind the lower part of the liver.
+If the gall bladder, where the bile produced by the liver is stored, is not functioning correctly, the bile turns into "sludge," and even stones are formed inside the bladder.
+Abnormal viscosity of the bile and blockage of the bile ducts by stones causes typical pain and symptoms of the digestive system.

-Cholecystectomy is the surgical removal of gall bladder.
-It is one of the most common operations performed in the field of General Surgery and laparoscopic method is usually preferred.
-Although complications risk of the laparoscopic cholecystectomy is very low, the possibility of open surgery is always present.
+Cholecystectomy is the surgical removal of the gall bladder.
+It is one of the most common operations performed in General Surgery, and the laparoscopic method is usually preferred.
+Although the risk of complications of laparoscopic cholecystectomy is shallow, the possibility of open surgery is always present.

-Gallbladder is a sac, where the bile is stored that is produced by the liver and digests the fats in our food.
+The gallbladder is a sac where the bile produced by the liver is stored and digests the fats in our food.
 The liver, gall bladder, central bile duct, and pancreas form the bile system of our body.

-The formation of gallstones in the gall bladder hinders or completely block the flow of bile to the digestive system.
-The deterioration of the fat digestion, bile accumulation in bile ducts and irritation of bile ducts and gallbladder by gallstones cause a typical pain, flatulence, nausea and vomiting.
-Blockage of the bile flow leads to the inflammation of the gallbladder and the main bile duct.
-Besides, the bile that cannot be drained into digestive system causes jaundice.
-Inflammation of pancreas (pancreatitis) is another condition caused by absence or abnormal flow of bile.
+The formation of gallstones in the gallbladder hinders or completely blocks the flow of bile to the digestive system.
+The deterioration of fat digestion, bile accumulation in bile ducts, and irritation of bile ducts and gallbladder by gallstones cause typical pain, flatulence, nausea, and vomiting.
+Blockage of the bile flow leads to inflammation of the gallbladder and central bile duct.
+Besides, the bile that cannot be drained into the digestive system causes jaundice.
+Inflammation of the pancreas (pancreatitis) is another condition caused by the absence of bile or abnormal flow.

 Open or laparoscopic cholecystectomy refers to the surgical removal of gallstones for the treatment of blockage and complications caused by gallstones.